davekinkead/thesis/paper.coffee.md

 ## Content Independent Outcomes

 One common justification for democracy is epistemic - that democracy has instrumental value as a truth tracking processes.
 Some of these epistemic accounts are relatively simple and Condorcet's Jury Theorem is one such example.
-Given a better than even chance of any voter being correct on some choice, then the likelihood of a majority vote being being correct on that choice approaches certainty as the number of voters increases [see @list2001].
+Given a better-than-even chance of any voter being correct on some choice, then the likelihood of a majority vote being being correct on that choice approaches certainty as the number of voters increases [see @list2001].

 Others, like @estlund2009's Epistemic Proceduralism, are more nuanced.
 Rather than valuing democracy on the basis of the outcome of a specific vote, democracy has legitimacy because much like a jury, its decision processes have a tendency to produce correct decisions.
 Even when the majority is wrong on a particular matter, the majority decision is still morally binding, so long as majority voting remains the more reliable procedure than alternatives.